szilard/ML-scoring/README.md

-## Machine Learning Scoring
+#Machine Learning Scoring

 This repo aims to compare the scoring speed of several open source machine learning libraries.
 The focus will be on scoring provided via a REST API (via web requests).

-### h2o.ai
+## h2o.ai

-Trained LR, RF (100 trees, depth 10), GBM (100 trees, 10 depth) and NN (2 hidden layers, 200 neurons each) using h2o and exported Java scoring code.
+Trained LR, RF (100 trees, depth 10), GBM (100 trees, depth 10) and NN (2 hidden layers, 200 neurons each) using h2o and exported Java scoring code.
 Built a prediction service using Steam.

 Scoring sequentially using Python via REST API.
 TODO: Parallelize the client (server is multithreaded AFAIK).